MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/embedded-multi-geo.md

 ## Manage existing capacities location

-You can't change a Power BI Embedded resource location once you created a new capacity.
+You can't change a Power BI Embedded resource location after you've created a new capacity.

 To move your Power BI content to a different region, follow these steps: